Yield Stress Materials in Soft Condensed Matter

-In yield stress fluids made of soft components, the solid behavior results from the tightly packed structure of deformable objects, and the lubrication layers that develop at smooth walls are intimately related to the particles' deformability.
-For shear rates such that $\sigma \leq \sigma_y$ [see regime III in Fig.~\ref{Chapter3FigureWallSlip}(a)], there is no flow within the bulk and the apparent motion is entirely due to wall slip [see Fig.~\ref{Chapter3FigureWallSlip}(c)].
-This regime generally correlates with a stress drop or ``kink" clearly visible on steady-state macroscopic measurements.
-For intermediate shear rates, typically $\dot \gamma \sim 1$--10~s$^{-1}$, the material is sheared but wall slip is still significant and steady-state velocity profiles are a combination of bulk shear and wall slip \cite{Salmon:2003a,Meeker:2004a}.
-Finally, for low shear rates that correspond to $\sigma \gg \sigma_y$ [see regime I in Fig.~\ref{Chapter3FigureWallSlip}(a)], wall slip depends strongly on the geometry and on the gap width, e.g. it is negligible in cone-and-plate geometry \cite{Meeker:2004a,Seth:2008}, while it may reach up to roughly 10\% in a Couette cell with a 3~mm gap \cite{Salmon:2003a,Divoux:2012}.
-More quantitatively, the slip velocity, defined as $v_s=\vert v_{\rm sample}-v_{\rm wall}\vert$ increases as a power-law of the slip stress (i.e. stress at the wall): $v_s \propto \sigma^p$, where the exponent $p$ depends on the geometry and on the chemical nature of the boundaries.
-For small applied shear rates such that $\sigma \leq \sigma_y$, the slip velocity does not depend significantly on the packing fraction but is strongly influenced by the chemical nature of the walls.
-Indeed, $v_s$ displays a nearly quadratic scaling, i.e. $p \simeq 2$ in the case of attractive/non-wetting surfaces, whereas $p = 1$ for repulsive and/or wetting walls \cite{Seth:2008,Seth:2012} [see Fig.~\ref{Chapter3FigureSlipvelocity}(c)].
+\paragraph{Wall slip in case of soft particles.} In yield stress fluids made of soft particles, the solid behavior results from the tightly packed structure of deformable objects, and the lubrication layers that develop at smooth walls are intimately related to the particle deformability.
+For shear rates such that $\sigma < \sigma_y$ [see regime III in Fig.~\ref{Chapter3FigureWallSlip}(a)], the bulk remains unsheared and the apparent motion is entirely due to wall slip [see Fig.~\ref{Chapter3FigureWallSlip}(b)].
+This situation is referred to as ``total'' wall slip or ``plug-like'' flow.
+In this regime, $v_s$ has been shown to increase as a power-law of the excess stress (i.e. the stress at the wall minus the apparent yield stress $\sigma_s$ inferred from the extrapolation of the flow curve to vanishing shear rates in the smooth geometry): $v_s \propto (\sigma-\sigma_s)^p$, where the exponent $p$ does not depend significantly on the packing fraction but is strongly influenced by the chemical nature of the walls.
+The slip velocity $v_s$ displays a nearly quadratic scaling, i.e. $p \simeq 2$, in the case of attractive/non-wetting surfaces, whereas $p = 1$ for repulsive and/or wetting walls \cite{Seth:2008,Seth:2012} [see Fig.~\ref{Chapter3FigureSlipvelocity}(a)].